Bellamy Mansion © Brownie Harris

 Kure Beach was founded in the early 1900s by Hans Andersen Kure, a native of Denmark.
 It was incorporated as a town in April 1947.

-We respect the perspectives of all individuals in relation to historic places that should be put in context.
+We respect the perspectives of all individuals in relation to historic sites that should be put in context.
 The historical sites are provided for educational purposes as part of a comprehensive tourism experience.
 This page brings you there.
 Further research placing you back in time will help convey the full import of the location.

 Historic Sites